1. Select

 Step 4: Execute trades: Once you place an order in the stock market, it will be matched with a corresponding order from another buyer or seller.
 This process is called the execution of a trade.
 The execution of trade will depend on various factors such as the availability of shares, price fluctuations, demand and supply conditions, etc.

-Step 5: Settle trades: After the execution of a trade, the settlement of the trade takes place.
+Step 5: Settle trades: After a trade is executed, it is settled.
 This means that the securities are transferred from the seller’s Demat account to the buyer’s Demat account, and the funds are transferred from the buyer's trading account to the seller's trading account.
-The settlement of trade usually takes two working days (T+2) from the date of trade.
+The settlement of a trade usually takes two working days (T+2) from the date of the trade.

 Conclusion